Exponential Random Graph Models

 ergm(network_111 ~ edges)

-## [1] "Warning: This network contains loops"
+## Warning in ergm.getnetwork(formula): This network contains loops

 ## Starting maximum pseudolikelihood estimation (MPLE):